iOS 12 is now available: How to update, best new features and more

 iPhone XR, XS, XS Max: Apple's three new iPhones start at $749.

-Discuss: iOS 12 is now available: How to update, best new features and more
+Discuss: iOS 12 is now available: How to update, best new iPhone features and more

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.